 What to know about hiking in Andalucia

 With the large variety of trails and the enormous temperature changes you can experience between summer and winter, it’s important to make sure you’re well prepared and that you choose the right trail for the season.
-If you’re new to hiking, you can read my beginner hiking tips here.
+If you’re new to hiking, you can read my beginner hiking tips here and if you’re hitting the trails by yourself, check out this post.

 Here are a few tips to keep in mind: